-The program has grown from humble beginnings a few years ago to include an array of community partners, including the Floyd Healthy Community Team, New River Valley Community Services, Plenty!, SustainFloyd, Virginia Cooperative Extension and others.
+The Floyd County program grew from humble beginnings a few years ago to include an array of community partners, including the Floyd Healthy Community Team, New River Valley Community Services, Plenty!, SustainFloyd, Virginia Cooperative Extension and others.
+The initial impetus for the project came from then director Mike Burton, who believed passionately in the need to improve school meals and arranged several potato plantings for school students.

 Enjoy the video below showing a 2010 Farm to School outing when fifth-grade classes in Floyd County participated in a potato harvest.
 You should have heard the oohs and ahhs when the kids saw their first purple potato!